How do employers know you’re the right person for a job? Skills.

 Let’s see which skills to list on your resume in these vital industries:

 Being responsible for your own schedule is challenging enough — taking charge of someone else’s is even harder.
-Here are excellent job skills for a resume aimed at landing an administrative job:
+Here are the skills you should add to your administrative resume:

 - Bookkeeping